flyingunicorn222/midnight/docs/start/create_an_account.md

 The registration is quite simple, free and only take a few seconds.

-Once your account is created you will be able to navigate the website, look at market information, see other traders, check your account balance and much more.
+Once your account is created you will be able to navigate the website, browse market information, see other traders, check your account balance and much more.

 As you can see the website allow you to pretty much do anything you need to